 “In the same way that you recognize the origin of a great wine, or the composer of a symphony, you perceive the Guerlain stamp.”Jean-Paul Guerlain

 The Eau de Cologne Impériale was the very first Eau de Cologne by Guerlain in 1853, upon Empress Eugénie’s request.
 The wife of French Emperor Napoléon III liked the lime and flower notes of the Cologne so much, that she named Guerlain an official purveyor of colognes and toiletries to the imperial family.
 More than a century and a half later, the cologne is still in regular production.

 Today, Eau de Cologne or “Cologne“, has become a generic term which can be applied to perfume for men or women.
 The names eau de Cologne, eau de toilette and eau de parfum refer to the concentration of scent oils in the fragrance, the eau de Cologne having the lowest concentration (around 3% of fragrance oil).

 The Hermès brand was founded in France in 1837, by Thierry Hermès.
 At first, the brand specialized in saddles and leather goods.
 The First Hermès perfume, Caleche, was introduced in 1961, and Napoléon III became one of the brand’s most loyal client!

 Terre d’Hermès is one of Hermès’ most famous fragrances.
 It was first released in March 2006, and since then, the Terre d’Hermès collection has extended.
 All the Terre d’Hermès perfumes have woody, vegetal and earthy scents, expressing the power of nature.
 Many perfume enthusiasts describe Terre d’Hermès as a classy, signature-worthy fragrance.
 Redolences of orange, vetivier, cedarwood and patchouli can be smelled.

-The best perfumes for women…to bring back from Paris!
+The best luxury perfumes for women from Paris

 Fragrances from Thierry Mugler